How to book a course?

 • Scaffolding fitter over 9 m (and anyone who erects scaffolding that is not fully dimensioned): must have documented 36 hours of theoretical + 72 hours of practical training + 6 months of employment in a company that uses scaffolding

-Scaffolding floors or stairs that are higher than 2.0 m above the ground must always have railings.
-If there are special hazards in the event of a person or object falling from the scaffolding floor, the scaffolding or access must have railings, even at lower heights.
+If there are particular hazards in the event of a person or object falling from the scaffolding floor, the scaffolding or access must have railings, even at lower heights.

-Scaffolding floors must be installed so that the individual components cannot shift during normal use.
-The unsecured distance between scaffolding and wall must not exceed 0.30 meters.
-If the space between scaffolding and wall exceeds 30 cm, handrails and toeboards must also be installed here.
+The unsecured distance between scaffolding and the wall must not exceed 0.30 meters.
+If the space between scaffolding and the wall exceeds 30 cm, railings and toeboards must also be installed here.

-When working on a roof with a risk of falling, the employee must always be protected against falling.
+When working on a roof with a risk of falling, the worker must always be protected against falling.
 Collective protective measures, such as railings or scaffolding, must be used.
-Work over 2 meters must always be protected with railings.
-The railing must be at least 1.0 meters high, with a handrail, knee rail and toe rail.
-The railing must withstand the maximum calculated load in the event of a fall.
+Work above 2 meters must always be protected with railings.

 When working on a roof with a large slope and/or on a roof with a large distance to the eaves, it should also be considered whether personal fall protection equipment should be used in addition to protection with railings or scaffolding.

-We have strict regulations for working at height and it is the Norwegian Labour Inspection Authority that regulates this in Norway.
-These regulations apply to professionals who work at height, but for private individuals it is not as strict.
-In general, it can be said that private individuals who will use the scaffolding on their own do not need a scaffolding course (NB: when the scaffolding is for their own use).
+In general, it can be said that private individuals who will be using the scaffolding on their own do not need scaffolding training (NB: when the scaffolding is for their own use).
 It is important that the supplier's user manual is carefully followed.

-Where there is a risk of objects falling, the railing must have a toeboard that is at least 0.10 meters high.
-On scaffolding, the toeboard must be at least 0.15 meters.
-On wooden scaffolding with a floor height of less than 8 meters, the toeboard must be at least 0.1 meters.
-The toeboard must lie down against the floor.
+On wooden scaffolding with a floor height of less than 8 metres, the toeboard must be at least 0.1 metre.
+The toeboard must lie flat against the floor.

-Scaffolding that is not designed to be free-standing or suspended must have adequate anchorage.
-The anchorages must be sized for the loads to which the scaffold is exposed.
-Anchorages must be tested with a load 20% higher than they are designed for.
-The regulations require that one or more tests must always be carried out to check whether the anchorages, together with the structure to which the scaffold is to be anchored, can withstand the loads for which they are designed.
-A safety factor of 20% (1.2) when testing is in line with European practice.
+The regulations require that one or more tests should always be carried out to check whether the anchorages, together with the structure to which the scaffolding is to be anchored, can withstand the loads for which it is designed.

 In the guide, the Norwegian Labour Inspection Authority writes, among other things, that the employer is responsible for: - mapping the work tasks and assessing whether there are conditions in the work that could be risky and lead to injuries - taking measures that reduce the risk of injuries and ensure the safety of the employees - assessing whether any of the work tasks that were previously done at height can be done from the ground - using protective measures such as scaffolding, stair towers, railings and lifts (personnel lifts) if you still have to perform work at height.